tiagod3p/100-days-of-code/log.md

 **Today's Progress**: I started to build an new api with node.js.
 In this project I intend to learn about solid principles, clean architecture, typescript and tdd.
 I started with tdd and typescript to create a Sign Up Controller for my api.

 **Thoughts**: Typescript is very cool.
 I have to learn so much to get the knowledge of this.
 TDD is also very difficult but I hope I'll do it, I'm improving my self every day to be a good Software Engineer and I'll be the best!

+### Day 88 August 13, 2020

+**Today's Progress**: Today I started a technical test as a part of an interview process for a company I wanna in.
+Let's see what happens in the next few days.
+I'm doing the test using node and api restful concepts.

+**Thoughts**: I really wanna do this test and makes it the best.
+I hope I can do it.